-The ETF Securities Group specialises in the development and issuance of Exchange Traded Products ("ETPs").
+ETFS Management Company (Jersey) Limited and the related European exchange-traded product business specialises in the development and issuance of Exchange Traded Products ("ETPs").
 ETPs include Exchange Traded Commodities ("ETCs") and Exchange Traded Funds ("ETFs").
 The ETCs issued by the Company are secured, undated, limited recourse debt securities designed to track the value (before fees and expenses) of an underlying commodity, index or currency while providing market liquidity for the investor.